awhicks/CS-3704-S23/_lab/team03.md

 2. Do not set up the app to automatically deploy the `main` branch.
 Instead, deploy the `main` branch once (or as many times as you need to get the app up and running with OAuth) and then leave it for manual deploys of feature branches that need to be tested.

+The team member doing step 4 will be getting the correct values for `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` but they can't do that unless/until you give them access, which is one of the things you should have done above.

+So, you will need to collaborate with the person doing Setup tasks 4.

+You are all three done with Setup Task 4, 5, 6  done when the team can login with OAuth on  your prod and qa apps for team03.

 </details>